databendlabs/databend/website/blog/2023-08-20-databend-weekly-107.md

 - `VALUES` clause can be used without being combined with `SELECT`.
 - Setting default values is supported when modifying column type.
-- **Virtual Column** support has been added for tables in Parquet format.
 - Automatic reclustering of tables is now supported after performing write operations (`COPY INTO` and `REPLACE INTO`).

 ## What's Up Next

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-### Enhancing `infer_schema` Functionality to Support All File Locations
+### Enhancing `infer_schema` for All File Locations

-Currently, it is possible to query files using file locations or stages in our database.
-Examples of this are:
+Currently, it is possible to query files using file locations or from stages in Databend.

 ```sql
 select * from 'fs:///home/...';